PhoenixBasics/phoenixbasics.github.io/step3addcategory.md

 end
 ```

 Ok, now go to http://localhost:4000/categories/new.
-Congratulations, we have a form to add a category.
+Notice it gives you an error because we didn't define the path to post the data.

 ### Create a category